Aryaadkoli/DSA_in_python/README.md

 # DSA-DAA-repo

-This contains all the projects that I did for Data structures and algorithms and Design and Analysis of Algorithms.
+This contains all the notes that I made for DSA in Python.